Elephants in India

 “I recall watching these pachyderms this summer at Sukhipatiha (in the Magadhi zone) where the famous tigress, Dotty’s daughter was enjoying an afternoon siesta.
 Soon enough, she was woken up from her slumber.
 A herd of elephants had arrived.
 She quickly moved behind a bund, while keeping a vigilant eye, as the elephants spent time meandering around and quenching their thirst.”

-The Bandhavgarh National park currently has a population of roughly 50 elephants.
+The Bandhavgarh National Park currently has a population of roughly 50 elephants.

 indian elephants